Learn More about the Health of Your Ovarian Reserve with Anti-Müllerian Hormone (AMH) Testing

-Anti-Müllerian Hormone levels correlate with ovarian follicles, meaning that checking blood levels for AMH is a reliable method of measuring a woman's ovarian reserve.
-As a woman ages, ovarian follicles counts and AMH levels decrease.
+Anti-Müllerian Hormone levels correlate with ovarian follicles, meaning that checking blood levels for AMH is a reliable method of measuring a woman’s ovarian reserve.
+As a woman ages, ovarian follicle counts and AMH levels decrease.

 A woman close to menopause will have very few remaining follicles and correspondingly low AMH levels.
 Conversely, women with polycystic ovarian syndrome (PCOS) will have small ovarian follicles and high levels of AMH.